- + 45Images

 Mahindra Marazzo Variants: It is offered in three variants: M2, M4+ and M6+.

-Mahindra Marazzo Seating Capacity: Mahindra offers it in both 7- and 8-seater configurations.
+Mahindra Marazzo Seating Capacity: The Marazzo comes in both 7- and 8-seater configurations.

 Mahindra Marazzo Powertrain: Mahindra has equipped the Marazzo with a 1.5-litre diesel engine (122PS/300Nm), mated to a 6-speed manual.
 Mahindra also offers an Eco mode that reduces the engine output to a more modest 100PS.

 Mahindra Marazzo Features: The MPV packs a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, and auto climate control.
 The Marazzo also gets 17-inch alloy wheels and remote keyless entry.

 Mahindra Marazzo Safety: Safety features on offer include dual front airbags, ABS with EBD, and ISOFIX child seat anchors.